darkharasho/Equals/docs/formatting.md

 - `$subtotal * (1 + $tax)`

 Numeric results are automatically formatted with the appropriate number of fractional digits based on the input.
+Repeating decimals are shortened to the first two digits with the repeating sequence shown using an overline, for example `1/3` → `0.3̅3̅`.